mlflow/mlflow/docs/source/search-runs.rst

    :width: 90%
    :align: center

-Now in production systems, it's common to have thousands or even hundreds of thousands of mlflow runs.
+In real-world production deployments of MLflow, it's common to have thousands or even hundreds of thousands of
+runs.
 In such cases, it's important to be able to filter and search for runs based on specific criteria.

 .. _search-runs-syntax: